colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 Because we're not using a recurrent architecture, we'll need to fix some maximum string length M ahead of time.
 Names shorter than M will need to be padded with some special character.

-For example, let's take our alphabet to be just {a,b,c,d,e,$}, where '$' is our padding character, and set M to 4.
-We can encode the name 'deb' using the following 4x6 matrix:
+For example, let's take our alphabet to be just `{a,b,c,d,e,$}`, where '$' is our padding character, and set M to 4.
+We can encode the name '*deb*' using the following 4x6 matrix:

 |index  |a      |b      |c      |d      |e      |$      |
 |-------|-------|-------|-------|-------|-------|-------|